Sarrgas/rillion-expense-tracker/README.md

 **Step 2: View all your Expenses:** Run the `GET /expenses` endpoint.
 This will return all *your* expenses as the logged-in user.

-**Step 3: Edit an Expense:** Copy the `id` field of the expense you want to edit (for example 6b4f42d5-eedb-4a29-b249-942b94be579c), then run `PATCH /expenses/6b4f42d5-eedb-4a29-b249-942b94be579c` with the body of the editable fields.
+**Step 3: Edit an Expense:** Copy the `id` field of the expense you want to edit (for example `6b4f42d5-eedb-4a29-b249-942b94be579c`), then run `PATCH /expenses/6b4f42d5-eedb-4a29-b249-942b94be579c` with the body of the editable fields.
 Please note that only Amount and Category can be edited.
 ```json
 {
   "amount": 600,
   "category": 2
 }
 ```

+That will update your expense with these new values.
+Feel free to run `GET /expenses` again to see the update.

 The "Category" enum is defined as:
 ```